cghernan/cghernan.github.io/content/authors/admin/_index_malo.md

 ---
-# Display name
-title: 吳健雄

 # Name pronunciation (optional)
-name_pronunciation: Chien Shiung Wu
+name_pronunciation: Carlos Gonzalez

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Carlos
-last_name: Chien
+last_name: Gonzalez

-# Status emoji
-status:
-  icon: ☕️

 # Is this the primary user of the site?
 superuser: true